blender/blender/doc/python_api/rst/info_quickstart.rst

 To run the script:

 #.
-Highlight the above code then press Ctrl+C to copy it.
+Highlight the above code then press :kbd:`Ctrl-C` to copy it.
 #.
 Start Blender
 #.
-Press Ctrl+Right twice to change to the Scripting layout.
+Press :kbd:`Ctrl-Right` twice to change to the Scripting layout.
 #.
 Click the button labeled ``New`` and the confirmation pop up in order to create a new text block.
 #.
-Press Ctrl+V to paste the code into the text panel (the upper left frame).
+Press :kbd:`Ctrl-V` to paste the code into the text panel (the upper left frame).
 #.
 Click on the button **Run Script**.
 #.
 Move your mouse into the 3D view, press spacebar for the operator search menu, and type "Simple".
 #.
 Click on the "Simple Operator" item found in search.

-.. seealso:: The class members with the **bl_** prefix are documented in the API reference :class:`bpy.types.Operator`
+.. seealso:: The class members with the ``bl_`` prefix are documented in the API reference :class:`bpy.types.Operator`

 .. note:: The output from the ``main`` function is sent to the terminal; in order to see this, be sure to :ref:`use the terminal <use_the_terminal>`.